-FARTH AND ENVIRONMENTAL SCIENCE
+EARTH AND ENVIRONMENTAL SCIENCE

 This program combines Geology and Geography giving an understanding of present geological processes and their relationships with the land surface.
 The effects on the natural processes of human activities, from industrial pressures to urban developments, are an integral part of the course.
-Community need for developments in a variety of environments and the vital role of environmental interdisciplinary safeguards have been among the main guidelines in the selection of subjects within the program.
+Community need for developments in a variety of environments and the vital role of environmental interdisciplinary safeguards have been among the main quidelines in the selection of subjects within the program.

-2527 Earth and Environmental Science
+Earth and Environmental Science

-CHEM1002 or CHEM1302 GEOG1031, GEOG1051 GEOL1101, GEOL1201 MATH1032 or MATH1042 or both MATH1011 and MATH1021
+CHÉM1401, CHEM1501 or CHEM1101, CHEM1201 GEOG1031, GEOG1051 GEOL1101, GEOL1201 MATH1131 or MATH1141 or MATH1011 MATH1231 or MATH1241 or MATH1021